We have a few miter saw tips here, about 15 of them that will help you get the best use out of your miter saw.

 Tip number 15: Pay attention to safety

 This can never be over emphasized.
+It’s one of the few miter saw tips you never want to forget.
 When you get a new miter saw, the first thing you need to do is read the instructions from the manufacture and make sure you follow all the safety procedures outlined.

 If you have to change blades, make sure you unplug the saw from the socket first to prevent any accidental starting of the saw.